Part 2: 40 Advent Activities That Your Children Will Love

 - Set up a tent and camp out by the Christmas tree

-Next, you may want to include some gifts or treats with your Advent calendar.
+Now that you have some ideas for activities, you may want to include some gifts or treats with your Advent calendar.
 No worries.
 I have compiled a list of budget-friendly ideas to help you with your shopping.
-Let’s take a look at some of the most popular items that kids of all ages will enjoy.
+Let’s take a look at some popular items that kids of all ages will enjoy.
+Let’s go!

 Can you add any other Advent calendar activities to the list?